owebster/MS2-Welcome-to-Wales/README.md

 * Accessibility contrast issue on Nav bar causing google lighthouse to decrease accessibility score
    * Fixed on the 15th January 2021 by adjusting bootstrap navbar styling

-* Maps Marker duplicating ontop of eachother when multiple button click occurs
+* Maps Marker duplicating on-top of each-other when multiple button click occurs

 * Weather section overlapping on small to medium devices
    * Fixed on 15th January 2021 by adjusting min-screen size options in style.css file